 The National Council for Special Education (NCSE) was set up to improve the delivery of education services to persons with special educational needs arising from disabilities with particular emphasis on children.
 The Council deals with over 20,000 applications a year and deliver decisions to schools within a 6 to 8 week period.

 A SENO deals with applications for additional teaching and Special Needs Assistant support for children with special educational needs from all schools.
-The SENO also assists with applications for transport and Assistive Technology.
-A SENO can advise schools and parents on the facilities, services, and resources available to assist children with Special Educational Needs.
+The SENO also assists with applications for transport and assistive technology.

 They can advise schools and parents on the facilities, services, and resources available to assist children with Special Educational Needs in the area.

 Much research has been carried out bith in Irealand and Internationallay Special Educational Needs in bilingual settings.
 Some of these can be found here: www.gaeloideachas.ie